 College Internship Program

-Since 2000, the Hepatitis B Foundation has recruited outstanding college students for its College Summer Research Internship Program, located in Doylestown, Pennsylvania (25 miles north of Philadelphia).
-Interns work with professional scientists from the Hepatitis B Foundation and its research affiliate, the Baruch S. Blumberg Institute.
+Interns work with professional scientists from the Hepatitis B Foundation and its research arm, the Baruch S. Blumberg Institute.
 Valuable mentoring and supervision of individual projects is provided for each student.
-At the conclusion of the summer, interns present their projects to the entire faculty in a special seminar.
-The Summer Internship Program is supported, in part, by a grant from the PA Department of Health and funding from other foundations, organizations, and private individuals.
+At the conclusion of the summer, interns present their projects to the faculty in a special seminar.
+The Summer Internship Program is supported by a grant from the Pennsylvania Department of Health and funding from other foundations, organizations and private individuals.

-This is a 10-week summer program that is scheduled for June 4 to August 10, 2018.
-Students entering their junior or senior year of college in the Fall of 2018 are eligible to apply.
+This is a 10-week summer program scheduled for June 3 to Aug.
+9, 2024.
 Housing is the responsibility of the student.

 Job Description and Application Information

 The Hepatitis B Foundation’s College Internship provides a unique opportunity for college students who are considering graduate school, medical school, or industrial research careers, to spend 10 weeks in an innovative and educational program.